asterinas/asterinas/docs/src/osdk/guide/run-project.md

 ```

 OSDK will run all the kernel mode tests in the crate.

+Test cases can be added not only in library projects
+but also in kernel projects.

 If you want to run a specific test with a given name,
 for example, if the test is named `foo`,